martinasladek/ms_net/content/post/2022-02-20-solving-the-monty-hall-problem-with-r/index.markdown

 > Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice?

 What makes the puzzle fun is the fact that the solution goes completely against intuition.
 At the point of switching, the probability of winning is 50/50 (there is one winning door and one losing door that you can switch to), but the real probability of winning is 2/3rds if you switch your choice and 1/3rd if you don't.
-Once you know the *why* of the answer, you can feel very smug and wow everyone around you with your fantastic knowledge when the opportunity finally presents itself[^1].
+Once you know the *why* of the answer, you can feel very smug and wow everyone around you with your out-of-this-world knowledge when the opportunity finally presents itself[^1].

 ## General solution